DerGrosseDaniel/praxislive-pxg/README.md

 * `mirror.pxg`
 Mirrors image.
 If you enable `left` the left haf of the image will be copies to the right half. `right`, `up` and `down` word the same way.

+* `perlin.pxg`
+Generated perlin noise. x and y of pixel Position are fed into is.
+So are the offsets `x`, `y` and `z`.
+If you want to pan your noise left to right chande `x`, up and down change `y` and if you want the noise to change gradually, then change `z` slowly.
+You can also scale the size of the noise.